emmabostian/FEM-design-systems-docs/lessons/micro-interactions.md

 title: "Micro-interactions"
 section: "Animating components"
 order: 49
+description: Micro-interactions have many benefits on our user experience.
+In this video we'll learn all about micro-interactions.
 ---

 Animations not only take your application from good to exceptional, they’re often expected by users.